goplus/builder/docs/architecture/project-manage.md

     // Entry code of the project
     entryCode: string
     // Documents not identified
-    unidentifiedFile: rawDir
+    unidentifiedFile: RawDir
 }

-class Project implements ProjectSummary, ProjectData {
+class Project implements ProjectSummary, ProjectDetail {
+    constructor();
     // Save project to Cloud.
     save(): Promise<void>;
+    // Load project.
+    load(id: string, source: ProjectSource = ProjectSource.cloud): Promise<void>;
+    // Load project from zip file.
+    loadFromZip(file: File, title?: string);
     // Download project to computer.
     download(): Promise<void>;
-}

-type ProjectStoreExports = {
-    // Instance of project.
-    project: Project
     // Get local and cloud projects.
-    getProjects(): Promise<ProjectSummary[]>
+    static getProjects(): Promise<ProjectSummary[]>
-    // Load the item with the id.
-    load(id: string, source: ProjectSource = ProjectSource.local): Promise<void>;
-    // Load zip file.
-    loadFromZip(file: File): Promise<void>;
 }

-function useProjectStore(): ProjectStoreExports;
 ```

 ## User Stories

 Users can access project-related information through project management.
 If you need to modify the contents of a project, you can do so directly, and all changes will be responsively updated to other uses of the project.
-Users can use the `getProjects` function to get a list of all cloud or local projects and then load this project via `loadProject`.
-If the user already has a project zip locally, it can load this zip into the project using `loadFromZip`.
+Users can use the `getProjects` function to get a list of all cloud or local projects and then load this project via `load`.
 If the user needs to save the project to the cloud, just call the `save` function, and to save it locally call the `download` function.

 ## Example Usage